 To learn more about how naturopathic doctors treat and prevent heart disease, register here for my free upcoming webinar on heart health from 2-3 p.m. eastern time, Feb.
 15. During the webinar, I will discuss the various environmental factors that impact metabolism and increase an individual's likelihood of developing heart disease and/or becoming obese.

-If helping others by using natural treatment methods is appealing to you, we invite you to check out our free digital resource for career insight and advice on starting your journey in naturopathic medicine.
+If helping others by using natural treatment methods is appealing to you, we invite you to learn more about becoming a naturopathic physician by checking out our free digital resource for career insight and advice.